arthurbcp/kuma-site/src/content/docs/getting-started/index.md

 - Customize the directory and file structure of your project using [Go templates](https://pkg.go.dev/text/template).
 - Integration with GitHub to download predefined community templates or for personal use via private repositories.
-- Ability to create custom CLI/TUI command workflows through a YAML file using runs.
+- Ability to create custom CLI/TUI command workflows through a YAML file using pipelines.
 - Use of dynamic variables applicable to templates.
 Variables can be extracted from a local YAML or JSON file or fetched from a public URL.
-They can also be obtained from user input during the execution of a [run](cmd/commands/exec).
+They can also be obtained from user input during the execution of a [pipeline](/overview/pipelines).